Sri Lankan FM to visit India to formalise economic relief package | Headlines

 Peiris told reporters here that Rajapaksa's visit to India in December "brought in many fruitful outcomes as we received USD 2.4 billion assistance from India as a result".

+During his visit, discussions took place on deepening cooperation in areas of food and health security, energy security, the balance of payment issues and Indian investments in Sri Lanka among others.

+External Affairs Minister S Jaishankar also held a virtual meeting with Finance Minister Basil Rajapaksa on January 15 and discussed projects and investment plans by India that would strengthen the economy of the island nation.

-India's intervention in Sri Lanka's economic woes was much positive and significant, he said.
+Foreign Minister Peiris said that India's intervention in Sri Lanka's economic woes was much positive and significant.

 "The close integration of our economy with India would be very beneficial, one-third of our tourist arrivals are from India," the minister said.